google/clasp/docs/esmodules.md

 # except the extensions…
 !appsscript.json
+# and our transpiled code
 !build/*.js

 # ignore even valid files if in…
 .git/**
 node_modules/**
 ```

+Now you can push using your normal `clasp push`-command!

 This should be enough to start developing a project using ES Modules.